aasish-bodapati/ai-companion-v2/VISION.md

 ### **Business Impact**
 - High user retention and engagement with health features
-- Positive user feedback on health insights and guidance
+- Positive user feedback on clean interface and ease of use
 - Sustainable growth through health-focused value proposition
 - Clear differentiation in the fitness tracking market